MalayasiaB/Honeypot-using-Microsoft-Sentinel-/README.md

 <img src="https://i.imgur.com/UpJeE1z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Using KQL I queried the windows logs and you can see a difference from the above photo in log attempts.
 The above photo just displayed my failed logons from earlier.
-I allowed 30 mins to pass and you can see there are 839 results at the bottom left:  <br/>
+I allowed 30 mins to pass and you can see there are 839 results at the bottom right:  <br/>
 <img src="https://i.imgur.com/pAWaHcl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />